 12th Forest Governance Forum, Asia Pacific 2021

-Join us for daily stimulating exchanges, discussions, and ideas on and around Forest Governance in this critical decade for action on climate, nature and development:
+Over four days, this event featured stimulating exchanges, discussions, and ideas on and around Forest Governance in this critical decade for action on climate, nature and development:

 - FLEGT-VPAs, REDD+ and the other initiatives seeking to improve forest conservation, management and restoration, reduction of deforestation, combat forest degradation and illegal logging